 Defining more ways to add new files

-Learn how to create or change actions for the 'add' dropdown menu in CloudCannon's collection list.
+Learn how to create or change actions for the add menu in the collection file list.

-Learn how to provide default front matter and/or content for new collection items with CloudCannon.
+Learn how to provide initial front matter and/or content for new collection files in CloudCannon.

 Defining what adds to an array

 Array add values allow you to define which keys in your data should be arrays, what data should be added when 'Add' is clicked, and how the editor can decide what item to add.